OCHA-DAP/hdx-hapi/docs/data_usage_guides/metadata.md

 then the admin 1 and 2 code and name fields will contain empty strings.
 Where the data are available to the admin 1 level, then the admin 2 code and name fields will contain empty strings.
-Note that some sub-categories can have data available add multiple levels.
+Note that some sub-categories can have data available at multiple administrative levels.

 <h4> Parameters Returned </h4>